bccbass/BenjaminCampbell_T1A3/README.md

     This feature section implements logic to validate what categories a given hand falls into, and provides an interface between user and program to navigate choosing a hand.
 A Test Driven Development approach was taken when creating category checking algorithms, with tests being written prior to functions.
 Extensive tests for checking algorithms were implemented using PyTest.

 - ### UX:
     The overall user experience (or UX) aimed to be easygoing, striving for a smooth flow.
-This necessitated implementation of mild graphical presentation, clear prompts and navigation, informational tables for player card, champion goard and help section, and most importantly a graphical representation of a hand of dice.
+This necessitated implementation of mild graphical presentation, clear prompts and navigation, informational tables for player card, champion board and help section, and most importantly a graphical representation of a hand of dice.
 The hand of dice were designed using ASCII characters and implementation drew heavily from a [tutorial by the unfortunately named 'Bro Code'](https://www.youtube.com/watch?v=x-Ag2_bJ40Y).

 ## Implementation Plan:
 Planning and implementing an approach to execution was of paramount importance for the project.
 In the initial stages high level overviews of key features were utilized to help map the technical needs of implementation ([gameflow](./docs/gameflow.md),   [project file structure](./docs/project-file-structure.md)).
 A KANBAN approach was implemented and aided by a [Trello Board](https://trello.com/b/LXnmqhk8/terminal-app) to outline features and tasks, assign due dates and oversee development: